julwrites/julwrites.github.io/projects/personal/vscode_fileexplorer/index.md

 ---

-A Visual Studio Code extension that allows users to navigate around a file system from the command palette using severl commands.
+A Visual Studio Code extension that allows users to navigate around a file system from the command palette.

+Commands:

-    Navigate:
+> Navigate:
-        Provides a few basic commands to navigate around file system and select files/folders Allows selecting of bookmarked files/folders
+    > Provides a few basic commands to navigate around file system and select files/folders
+    > Allows selecting of bookmarked files/folders

-    Fuzzy Find:
+> Fuzzy Find:
-        Lists files/folders in the workspace root for quick pick
+    > Lists files/folders in the workspace root for quick pick

-    Set Root:
+> Set Root:
-        Sets the default root directory if workspace is not open
+    > Sets the default root directory if workspace is not open

-    Add Bookmark:
+> Add Bookmark:
-        Adds a bookmark tagged to a name
+    > Adds a bookmark tagged to a name

-    Remove Bookmark:
+> Remove Bookmark:
-        Removes a bookmark tagged to a name
+    > Removes a bookmark tagged to a name

 [Try it out!](https://marketplace.visualstudio.com/items?itemName=Julwrites.codeexplorer)